spiffdev/help-pages/pages/03.Spiff-Concepts/06.Asset-Library/01.fonts/default.md

 - Profanity filter - Spiff Moderation
 - Case sensitivity - Set all text the user types to appear in Uppercase, Lowercase or Titlecase
 - Vertical text - This allows text to print vertically from top to bottom
-- Rotate text - Rotate
+- Rotate text - Rotate text to appear on any angle within a set region

 Fonts are also vectors like SVG’s and so can be re-sized to any size necessary size without compromising print quality.